april19833/currency-1.5/contracts/README.md

 The main changes in this implementation are:

-- Add getter/setter functions for EcoGovernance
+- Add getter/setter functions for CommunityGovernance
   - Root policy only needs one getter/setter role to define who can call functions for it to execute.
   - For now this will contain a single address, but as governance gets more modular, multiple functions could be whitelisted.
 Which functions they could call would be enforced at the governance contract level.
 - Graceful handling of proposal reverts